Quinn-Rainen/One-Piece-Stocks/README.md

 This project is built upon the idea of trading virtual money('Berries') that represents the values of One Piece characters based on Eichiro Oda's Manga series.
 These artificial values are based on the general reception of a characters strength, wits, and perceived value to the story.
 The user will be able to track a fluctuating stock price for an individual character and be able to react to it as each chapter officially releases.
+At the bottom of the main page there is a link to the admin panel where you are able to list, add, update, and delete pirates for the stock market.

 **URL:** https://one-piece-stocks-plum.vercel.app